Wiwi-CS/CalmCitySimulation/README.md

 ## 📊 Performance

-In complex areas (e.g. large train stations or dense downtown areas), improvements of around **3–5 FPS** have been observed.
+In complex areas (e.g. large train stations or dense downtown areas), consistent improvements of around **3–5 FPS** have been observed.

 > ⚠️ Performance gains depend on hardware, camera angle, and city complexity.